-&lt;sup>16 Additive and can be combined with various credits for low-income "communities," "housing" and "domestic content."
+16 Steel, iron, and certain percentages of "manufactured products" that are components of "energy property" and certified by taxpayer as produced in the U.S.A.
+Additive and can be combined with various low-income extra credits for "communities," "housing" and "economic benefit."
 No capacity limits or IRS/DOE application required